Coca-Cola names Brian Smith chief operating officer

-(Reuters) - Coca-Cola Co (KO.N) on Thursday appointed company veteran Brian Smith as its chief operating officer, a role that has been vacant since James Quincey became chief executive officer last year.
+Oct 18 (Reuters) - Coca-Cola Co on Thursday appointed company veteran Brian Smith as its chief operating officer, a role that has been vacant since James Quincey became chief executive officer last year.

 Smith, who serves as president of the beverage company’s Europe, Middle East and Africa group, begins his new role from January.